oati/nixos-systems/README.md

 ### Nix

 - `flake.nix` defines flake inputs and outputs.
-It generates outputs solely based on the systems defined in `systems.nix`
+It generates outputs based on the definitions in `systems.nix`, `overlays.nix`, and `packages.nix`

-- `systems.nix` is a nix attribute set defining a list of NixOS modules to import for each system.
+- `systems.nix` is an attribute set defining a list of NixOS modules to import for each system.

+- `overlays.nix` is an attribute set that specifies the names of overlays and their defining modules.

+- `packages.nix` is a list that specifies which packages to output from the overlays in `overlays.nix`

 ### Base Modules